Tuesday, August 25, 2009

 Intel to Disclose Additional Details About Westmere Processors Next Month.

-“Where Nehalem was new chip archeticture design, Westmere is the next design being used to build processors that feature two 32nm cores with 4MB of cache that sit next to a memory controller and integrated graphics built on a separate, neighboring 45nm chip, all in one package.
-Westmeres will be the basis of upcoming all new Core chips (Core i3, i5, and 7) over the next few months.
-Westmere processors will share some of the same features that were built into Nehalem, including Hyper-Threading and Turbo Boost,” a statement by Intel reads.
+Intel Corp. said that it would disclose additional details about its next-generation microprocessors code-named Westmere next month at the Intel Developer Forum 2009.
+The world’s largest maker of chips is expected to reveal details about new security capabilities of the forthcoming chips.“Where Nehalem was new chip archeticture design, Westmere is the next design being used to build processors that feature two 32nm cores with 4MB of cache that sit next to a memory controller and integrated graphics built on a separate, neighboring 45nm chip, all in one package.
+Westmeres will be the basis of upcoming all new Core chips (Core i3, i5, and 7) over...

 G1 Android Phone May Be Unable to Receive Updates